owlicious/greyveldt_lore/places/region/hitherlan/region.md

 Pocket settlements, sparsely-populated by an ancient alpine race (Fiorraga Auldres), are peppered throughout the crystalline mountains.
 These native people, ascetic monks mostly, adapted to the turbulent climate over millennia, and communicate extensively by way of avian heraldry - which caught on widely throughout the kingdom at large and, in light of a nationwide Internet ban, is Hitherlan's preferred means of correspondence.

-These hermits, the solemn ornithologists of Hitherlani culture, maintain a sacred bond between the winged emissaries of the Thereafter and this delicate mortal coil.
+These hermits, the solemn ornithologists of Hitherlan culture, maintain a sacred bond between the winged emissaries of the Thereafter and this delicate mortal coil.
 Their practices are as timeless as the mountain corridors they inhabit.

 It is said by some that Hitherlan was formed in a yestermillennia when the region's indigenous tribes were mythically conquered by a great evil that since vanished into obscurity.
 It is said by some that the legends of the mountain folk hold the forgotten secrets of the Old World.
 It is said by others that "they themselves forgot and made up a bunch of myths to patch in the gaps.
 Oh, oral history, you quaint doddering thing you."